 To bring the review to a close this book is filled with humour and fascinating stories that will be interesting to the true Iron Maiden fan.
 But don’t worry if even if you’re not it is a great read!
 With Iron Maiden going on tour during the summer in Europe it’s now a great time to get yourself a copy of this book and dive into the book that may contain flying heavy metal.

 For a bonus the next book is still on my reading list.
 However it has all the ingredients for a very interesting autobiography.

 Last year it was celebrating its 10th anniversary release.
 Readers of this book call it one of the most unique autobiographies published.
 Not only on the subject of music, but also addiction and life.
 The book gives an inside in the life of Mötley Crüe’s bassist Nikki Sixx.
 Reading diary entries of Sixx from the year the heroin and cocaine took over his life.
 Next to you hear the side of the story of people seeing it happen.

-The rise to fame and living the rock star life comes often with a downside and that wasn’t any different with Mötley Crüe.
+The rise to fame and living the rock star life comes often with a downside, and that wasn’t any different with Mötley Crüe.
 The parties and drug habits of this band have been well documented at the time.
-However with the Heroin Diaries it is Sixx who does the writing.
-Together with his co-writer Ian Gittins, he reflects on life and to the paranoid delusions all the drugs took when he was getting lower and lower in life.
+However, with the Heroin Diaries it is Sixx who does the writing.
+Together with his co-writer Ian Gittins, he reflects on life and the paranoid delusions all the drugs took.
+All when he was getting lower and lower in life.
 Joining him in the story are ex-members, lovers, managers and more who give their words on the story.

 Once again these are my opinions on great books and I hoped you enjoyed reading this blog post!